 Dr Karin-Therese Howell works on nearrings and near-vector spaces.
 She is interested in investigating near-vector spaces and their applications in different branches of mathematics.
 As a secondary interest she studies functions associated with a given algebraic structure.

-Ms Lesley Wessels works on finite Dickson nearfields and their applications and uses graphs to further study their structure.
+Dr Lesley Wessels works on finite Dickson nearfields and their applications and uses graphs to further study their structure.
+She is also interested in getting reacquainted with Coding theory, and study it as a possible application to Dickson nearfields.

 Dr Sophie Marques works on the study of structure of invariant rings and how this is related to ramification, such as freeness, Cohen-Macaulayness, etc. She is also interested in classifying field extensions of low degree and in the inverse Galois problem.
 She would like to understand ramification better and how it appears in algebra problems.
 Her interests lie in linear algebra as well, in particular on the non-negative inverse eigenvalue problem.